Beijing Metro 2020 – The Insiders Guide to the Beijing Subway System

 Line 7 opened in 2014, has 20 stops which span over almost 24km.

-Beijing Railway Station: North, East, South or West?
+Beijing Railway Stations 2020: North, East, South or West?

-Beijing Railway Station: North, East, South or West?
-Getting the train around China is probably one of the best ways to explore the middle kingdom.
+Beijing Railway Stations for 2020: North, East, South or West?
+Getting the v is probably one of the best ways to explore the middle kingdom.
 So, you’ll probably be spending a fair amount of time in a Beijing railway station….

 Beijing Subway Line 8 (peacock blue): Zhuxinzhuang – Nanluoguxiang